SantigBenites/Projeto1SegApli/README.md

 - Setup files
 - Add more needed verifications like time part of message
-- Authorize card usage
-- Add IP:Port of card holder
-- Client sign content of vcc file when it receives it
 - Add authentication between user and bank !!!
 98 % certeza !!!
 - Make sure the project can be compiled from zero in a VM
 - Hashes em algum lado